-This story starts with the most famous garden: Paradise.
-Our first ever garden, created when history itself was born out of light.
-And what a garden it was.
-Aptly named ‘The Garden of Eden‘ which is Hebrew for ‘pleasure’, it must have been a garden for all senses, a garden so luxurious and playful, stirring the desire which drew Adam and Eve together in that first attraction of opposites in the story of humankind.
+This story starts with the most famous of gardens, Paradise, our first ever garden, created when history itself was born out of light.
+And what a garden it was!
+Aptly named ‘The Garden of Eden’, which is Hebrew for ‘pleasure’, it must have been a garden for all of the senses, at once luxurious and playful, stirring the desire which drew Adam and Eve together in that first attraction of opposites in the story of humankind.

 Playful movements of light and shade